huanpass/Neural-Machine-Translation/index.md

 ### BLEU Importing
-BLEU is a method based on n-gram model of sentences plus brevity penalty factor to evaluate the quality of translation via comparing the machine translation with human translation.
+BLEU is a method based on n-gram model of sentences plus brevity penalty factor to evaluate the quality of translation via comparing the machine translation with human translation[4].
 Basically, the loss function maybe too naïve for analyzing the differences in semantic information.
 So I imported one in this project by using a NLTK package.
 The final results displayed is the average of 1000 samples.
 Dimension of hidden layer
 128 vs 256 vs 512